↑

 Any leftover French Toast Casserole can be refrigerated up to three days, covered with plastic wrap.
 Reheat the casserole in your oven until warm in the center, or microwave individual servings.
 Always heat the syrup before serving, it’s the only way to serve it in my book.

 Whether for breakfast or an evening’s dessert, if you love French Toast, anything with maple syrup and cinnamon, and especially if you like bread pudding, this is a must-try for you.
+For a quicker, stovetop option, try this Chocolate French Toast with rich cocoa flavor and optional candied bacon.
 Hope you like it.
 Let me know what you think!

 If you make this recipe, I’d love to see it!
 Be sure to share your pictures on Instagram and tag @gooddinnermom so I can see it.
 Happy baking.